 |

-approach to design - removing everything that wasn't essential, exploring the inherent qualities of the building materials themselves, exposing structure frankly in order to gain effect.
+approach to design - removing everything that wasn't essential, exploring the inherent qualities of the building materials themselves, exposing structure frankly for effect.
 Stickley distributed

-home plans in his Craftsman magazine that relied on expressed structure, refined proportions, and the texturing of space with natural materials.
-Mindful of the Ruskinian precept that one should only ever ornament
+home plans in The Craftsman magazine that relied on expressed structure, refined proportions, and the texturing of space with natural materials.
+Mindful of the Ruskinian precept that one should ornament

-construction, never construct ornament, Stickley's approach to making his architectural sleight of hand work visually was by exposing the structure (real or apparent) of the building.
+construction, never construct ornament, Stickley's approach to making architectural sleight-of-hand work visually was by exposing the structure (real or apparent) of the building.

 I’ve come

-to see the bungalow in the arts-and-crafts period as the high-point of the progressive
+to see the bungalow in the arts-and-crafts period as the high-point of progressive

-design era, in effect its halcyon days, which could profitably be studied for insights as to how we might rescue house design from the barrenness of modernism, the caricatures of post-modernism, or the doodads of Victorian times.
-Expressive use of the materials of construction and fine proportioning of components is an endlessly fruitful direction that sadly is not much explored today.
-A look at the addition to the colonial bungalow pictured above shows how, by speaking the language of the original, the building can be extended without jarring results.
+design, in effect constituting its halcyon days - one which could profitably be studied for insights as to how we might rescue house design from the barrenness of modernism, the caricatures of post-modernism, or the doodads of Victorian times.
+Expressive use of the materials of construction and fine proportioning of components is an endlessly fruitful direction that, sadly, is not much explored today.
+A look at the addition to the colonial bungalow pictured above shows how, by speaking the language of the original, a building can be extended without jarring results.

 9. Shelter and